erebe/personal-server/README.md

 * `servicelb` Everything will live on the same machine, so there is no need to load balance, most of the time we are going to avoid the network overlay also, by using the host network directly as much as possible

-* `traefik` I have more experience with Nginx/HAProxy for reverse-proxy, so I am going to use nginx ingress controller in place of Traefik
+* `traefik` I have more experience with Nginx/HAProxy for reverse-proxy, so I am going to use nginx ingress controller in place of Traefik.
+Feel free to use it if you want

 * `local-storage` this application is for creating automatically local volume (PV) for your hosts, as we have only one machine, we will bypass this complexity and just use `HostPath` volume